webrpc/webrpc/README.md

 runtime proxy-object, we encode that object, send it over the wire, the server decodes it into a server runtime proxy-object, the server handler queries the db, returns a proxy object, encodes it, and sends the function return data over the wire again.
-That is a ton of work, especially if you have to write it by hand and then maintain robust code in both namespaces -- aka REST.
-But, I just want to call a function on my server!
+That is a ton of work, especially if you have to write it by hand and then maintain robust code in both the client and the server.
+Ahh, I just want to call a function on my server from my app!
 Save yourself the work and time, and code-generate it instead - Enter gRPC / Twirp .. and now, webrpc :)

 Future goals/work:
-1. Add RPC streaming support for client/server via websockets
+1. Add RPC streaming support for client/server
 2. More code generators.. for Rust, Python, ..